Fillings and Sealants

 What types of filling materials are available?

-Several types of materials are available for fillings, including gold, porcelain, silver amalgam (which consists of mercury mixed with silver, tin, zinc, and copper), tooth-colored plastic, and composite resin fillings.
+Several types of materials are available for fillings, including gold, porcelain, silver amalgam (a mixture of mercury with silver, tin, zinc, and copper), tooth-colored plastic, and composite resin.
 A material containing glass particles, glass ionomer, is also used similarly to composite resin fillings.
 The type used depends on your dentist, the extent and location of tooth decay, and sometimes your insurance coverage.

 -